OVERVIEW

 Walk to Villafranca del Bierzo

 Within a couple of hours of leaving Molinaseca, you will reach Ponferrada, a former outpost of the Knights of the Templar.
-Do take time here to explore the magnificent castle which once housed the knights.
-With an abundance of cafes, it is a great opportunity to sample the traditional Camino almond cake and café con leche.
-Walking onwards to Villafranca, pass through the wine region of Bierzo and several small villages before arriving at Villafranca del Bierzo.
+Do take time here to explore the magnificent castle which is said to have once housed the knights.
+With an abundance of cafes, this is also a great opportunity to sample the traditional Camino almond cake and café con leche.
+Walking onwards to Villafranca, enter the wine region of Bierzo and pass through several small villages before arriving at Villafranca del Bierzo.

 Walk: 31km